Detroit Black Community Food Security Network: Pretext for founding

 Following the 1950s city demolition of Black Bottom and Paradise Valley for highway construction, the residents of Detroit increased the presence of the Black Power Movement, and the Civil Rights Movement, throughout the 1960s.
 By 1967, Pastor Albert Cleage, founder of the Central United Church of Christ, later named the Shrines of the Black Madonna of the Pan-African Orthodox Christian Church, founded the Black Star Market, the first black communal cooperative business.
 The co-op closed within two years, but started forming the framework for much of DBCFSN's work.
 Mayor Coleman Young of Detroit developed and implemented the Farm-A-Lot program in 1975 to encourage urban agriculture in the city, but the impact of this effort faded at the turn of the century.

 Outside and foreign investors, white flight, and the collapse of the automobile industry have made it difficult for local Detroit residents to own land, a reflection of the trend since 1910 of African American land ownership.
 The 1980s of Detroit maintained a trend of supermarket closures, with Farmer Jack, the last chain grocery store in Detroit in 2007.
-Years before the United States financial crisis of 2008, Detroit entered a recession.
+Years before the United States 2008 financial crisis, Detroit entered a recession.
 After the country-wide recession struck, Detroit's depression worsened, which resulted in increases in unemployment, crime, and poverty levels.

 One third of Detroit residents do not own automobiles and many passengers of public transportation wait an hour at bus stops.
 The low economic status of the city is illustrated by the following statistics: 30% of Detroit's residents remain unemployed, and 36% live in poverty.
 Additionally, the Food Access Research Atlas (FARA) has designated Detroit as a low income and low food access region.
 Classified as a food desert, 80% of Detroit residents rely on "fringe food" provided by fast food chains, liquor stores, and corner stores.
 To address food insecurity, the city of Detroit has launched the Detroit Agricultural Network (DAN) in 1997, and the Garden Resource Program in 2004, later named Keep Detroit Growing in 2013.
 The Detroit Food and Fitness Collaborative is an overarching group of 40 organizations, including Keep Growing Detroit and the Detroit Food Justice Task Force.
 The organizations work to ensure that children and families have access to healthy, locally-grown food, and they work to promote healthier life styles.
 The city is also one of nine communities across the country to receive assistance from the W.K.
 Kellogg Foundation in efforts to promote community involvement and growth in ensuring lifestyles of health and fitness.
 The W.K.
 Kellogg Foundation promotes the idea that all children should have equal opportunity to live and thrive, focusing on communities where children and families are vulnerable.
 Communities within Detroit utilize these efforts along with several other organizations to address the growing issue of poverty, and to spread awareness of the impacts that these social issues can pose.